mongodb-developer/kotlin-driver-quick-start/Readme.md

 * Or **replace** operation which replaces the matching document with the new document.

 For this exercise, we would be using the document we created earlier with create operation `{restaurant_id: "restaurantId"}`  update the
 `restaurant_id` with a more realistic value.
+Let's split this into two sub-task for understanding

-First, we need to query the document using `Filters`, similar to Read operation earlier.
+First, using `Filters` we query to filter document, similar to Read operation earlier.

 ```kotlin
 val collection = db.getCollection<Restaurant>("restaurants")